dceejay/RedMap/README.md

 msg.payload = { command: { "contextmenu":menu } }
 ```

-Custom Feedback Content - This exaple below shows how you can pass the latitude and longitude location value from the contextmenu popup when right clicking the map.
-You can use this method any other data you wish.
+Custom Feedback Content - The example below shows how you can pass the latitude and longitude location value from the contextmenu popup when right clicking the map.
+You can also use this method with other data you wish.

 ```
 var menu ='<center><br/>';